 WHEREAS, motorists must pass at a reasonable speed and at least 3 feet to the left when overtaking a bicycle; and

 WHEREAS, two bike riders are now allowed to travel side-by-side without having to form a single line when a vehicle approaches; and

-WHEREAS, pedestrians are urged to wear reflective clothing and walk, jog, or run on the side of the road facing traffic; and
+WHEREAS, pedestrians are encouraged to wear reflective clothing and walk, jog, or run on the side of the road facing traffic; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize September 2018 as BICYCLIST AND PEDESTRIAN AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize October 2021 as BICYCLIST AND PEDESTRIAN AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.